 Recommended Full Time Foundation Tea Time Homework Tasks

-• Using 100 square from the book or elsewhere count numbers 1-20.Children to point to the number and track left to right.
+- Using 100 square, count numbers 1-20.Children to point to the number and track left to right.
 Develop by asking child to point to different numbers/what would the next number or number be before.

-• Expressive Arts & Design: Design a farm/shop/garage etc. develop by labelling
+- Expressive Arts & Design: Design a bedroom/play park/animal shelter etc. develop by labelling

-• Understanding the World: Discuss changes in the weather and why we wear different clothes.
+- Understanding the World: Discuss changes in the weather and why we wear different clothes/why does water freeze? /what makes day and night?
+Etc.

 Enjoy working with your child.